bojand/prop-search/readme.md

 #### search(obj, test, options)

 Searches the object using the `test` function. `test` iterator function accepts a parameter `obj` which is an object as the search object is iterated.
 Test the object for whatever condition.
-The function has to return true or false.
+The function has to return `true` or `false`.

 * `obj`     - The object to search
 * `test`    - The iterator test function.